adamyi/uae/README.md

   uae_rsp = uaeutils.errorpage("The requested URL %s was not found on this server." % request['path'], code=404)
 ```

+## Source Code Download
+Trigger an exception in your python code (e.g. for above, visit `/add?a=1&b=lol`), there will be debug info (stack trace) as well as code download link.

 ## Vulnerability

-Could deploy functions to any domains due to wrong caching rules.
+Could deploy functions to any domains by injecting caching keys.

 **Normal User**
 Domain: example